mcmonkey4eva/UnturnedFrenetic/readme.md

 A mod for Unturned; adds a full high-power script engine to allow dynamic modding!

-# Building notes
+# Building

-- 1. You will need a release build of FreneticUnturned to use as the basis for the injector's first run.
-(After this, you can use a locally compiled copy.)
-- 2. You can invert note 1 if you only need to build the mod itself and not the injector.
-(Use a release copy of the injection patched result as the basis for building the mod itself.)
+- 1. Build UnturnedFreneticInjector using Visual Studio 2015.
+- 2. include in its directory the base Unturned files (Assembly-CSharp, and Assembly-CSharp-firstpass).
-- 3. Run the injector via a command line so you can see the output.
+- 3. Run the injector via a command line.
-- 4. The two sub-projects rely on each other and each cannot function without the other (this causes note 1).
+- 4. Compile UnturnedFrenetic against the files you now have, also using Visual Studio 2015.
+- 5. Use this new file to re-run the injector with.
+- 6. Copy the resultant patched file and replace the original Assembly file with it, in your Unturned directory.
+- 7. Launch your server :)
-- 5. This project heavily uses complicated internal code... if you can't figure out how to compile it from what's available in this repository, you probably shouldn't be editing the code.
+- NOTE: This project heavily uses complicated internal code... if you can't figure out how to compile it from what's available in this repository, you probably shouldn't be editing the code.

 # Warnings